Criss-Cross Deletion Correcting Codes: Optimal Constructions with Efficient Decoders: Construction of Optimal -Criss-Cross deletion correcting Codes over Arbitrary Alphaets

 \begin{remark} The decoding algorithm described in the proof of Theorem \ref{thm:binary} operates with a time complexity of $O(n^2)$, as detailed below: \begin{itemize} \item Each $X_{i,t}$ and $X_{t,j}$ can be computed in $O(n)$ time.
 Since a total of $2n-1$ values need to be calculated, the overall complexity for this step is $O(n^2)$. \item The composition of each row and column can also be computed in $O(n)$ time.
-With $n$ rows and $n$ columns to calculate, the overall complexity for this step is $O(n^2)$. \item The non-binary VT decoder operates in $O(n)$ time. \item Locating the column deletion position $ j $ within an interval of length at most two can be done in $ O(n) $ time when obtaining $\mathrm{CCR}(\boldsymbol{X})_{[1:n-1]}''$ and $\mathrm{CCR}(\boldsymbol{X})$.
-Similarly, locating the row deletion position $ i $ within an interval of length at most two can also be accomplished in $ O(n) $ time. \item The integer representation of each column of $\boldsymbol{X}_{[(k-1)\ell + 1: k\ell],[1:n]}''$ can be computed in $O(n)$ time.
+With $n$ rows and $n$ columns to calculate, the overall complexity for this step is $O(n^2)$. \item Comparing the lexicographic ranks of two compositions can be done in $O(1)$ time.
+With $O(n)$ pairs requiring comparison, the overall complexity for this step is $O(n)$. \item The non-binary VT decoder operates in $O(n)$ time. \item Locating the column deletion position $ j $ within an interval of length at most $P$ can be done in $ O(n) $ time when obtaining $\mathrm{CCR}(\boldsymbol{X})_{[1:n-1]}''$ and $\mathrm{CCR}(\boldsymbol{X})$.
+Similarly, locating the row deletion position $ i $ within an interval of length at most $P$ can also be accomplished in $ O(n) $ time. \item The integer representation of each column of $\boldsymbol{X}_{[(k-1)\ell + 1: k\ell],[1:n]}''$ can be computed in $O(n)$ time.
 Since there are $n$ columns to calculate, the overall complexity for this step is $O(n^2)$.
-Similarly, the integer representations of all rows of $\boldsymbol{X}'$ can be computed in $O(n^2)$ time. \item The number of inversions in a sequence of length $ n $ can be computed in $ O(n^2) $. \end{itemize} In summary, the total complexity is linear with respect to the codeword size, which makes it optimal for two-dimensional scenarios. \end{remark}
+Similarly, the integer representations of all rows of $\boldsymbol{X}'$ can be computed in $O(n^2)$ time. \item The non-binary $P$-bounded VT decoder operates in $O(n)$ time. \end{itemize} In summary, the total complexity is linear with respect to the codeword size, which makes it optimal for two-dimensional scenarios. \end{remark}